Panthers tackle Michael Oher supportive of GM after firing

-He shared it Tuesday on Instagram, saying he "hated to hear" the news because Gettleman was one of the only people who "constantly checked on my well being, condition and state of mind that I've been suffering from my injury."
+He shared it Tuesday on Instagram, saying he "hated to hear" the news because Gettleman was one of the only people who "constantly checked on my well being, condition and state of mind in the time that I've been suffering from my injury."

 Oher has been in the concussion protocol since September.
-While a league source recently told ESPN that Oher will report to training camp on July 25, his future with the team remains uncertain.
+Although a league source recently told ESPN that Oher will report to training camp on July 25, his future with the team remains uncertain.

-That Oher heard the news of Gettleman's firing on the way to see Mickey Collins, a concussion specialist in Pittsburgh, suggests he's still dealing with the concussion.
+That Oher heard the news of Gettleman's firing while on the way to see Dr. Micky Collins, a concussion specialist in Pittsburgh, suggests he's still dealing with the concussion.

+Panthers coach Ron Rivera reacted Tuesday to the news as well, telling The Charlotte Observer in a phone interview that he was "surprised" by Gettleman's firing but still believed the Panthers would be a playoff contender this year.

+"The decision was made, and that's what we're going to do," Rivera said.
+"The biggest thing is Dave did a great job for us.
+He helped me to grow as a coach, he helped to put the final pieces of the puzzle together and he helped us get to the Super Bowl."

 Oher's support of Gettleman shouldn't come as a huge surprise.
-Gettleman flew to Nashville, Tennessee, on May 5 to visit Oher, who was also facing misdemeanor charges for allegedly assaulting a Nashville Uber driver.
+Gettleman flew to Nashville, Tennessee, on May 5 to visit Oher, who was also facing misdemeanor charges for allegedly assaulting an Uber driver.

 Gettleman told the team website that "we really had a great visit."